bozyurt21/SuperMarketApp/README.md

 We are now also using Jinja for simplicty.
 It would be a waste of time and resources to copy paste the navigation bar -which used in nearly every pages- so instead now, we are going to use Jinja.

-You do not need to know the whole jinja, just look at the ones in [here] (#jinja-syntax) if you are feeling out of blue, that would be enough.
+You do not need to know the whole jinja, just look at the ones in [here](#jinja-syntax) if you are feeling out of blue, that would be enough.

 Every page in our template folder is going to beggin as follows:
 ```